papyros/papyros-shell/README.md

 Special thanks to Hawaii shell and its author Pier Luigi Fiorini for some of the QML backend plugins, including the hardware plugin and the original code for the app launcher model.

+### Installing on Arch ###

+Papyros has an Arch repository with binary packages of Papyros shell and necessary dependencies, along with some other Material Design apps.
+Instructions are available [here](http://papyros.io/download/index.html).

 ### Dependencies ###

  * Qt 5.5